 The Robert (Robbie) Nottingham Campus Crime Scene Investigation Act (Nottingham Act), Tennessee Code Annotated § 49-7-129, requires UTPD to notify the Knoxville Police Department upon UTPD's receipt of a report from a victim alleging that any degree of rape has occurred on University property.
 The Nottingham Act requires UTPD and the Knoxville Police Department to participate in a joint investigation of the rape, with UTPD leading the investigation.
 The Nottingham Act also requires sexual assault programs and services on campus to report annually to UTPD the number of requests for assistance received from persons who were raped on or in the vicinity of campus during the preceding calendar year.
 Personally identifiable information is not provided to UTPD in connection with that report.

-Disclosure to Respondents During the Disciplinary Process
+Disclosure to Complainants and Respondents During the Disciplinary Process

-After the University has formally initiated an investigation and during the disciplinary process, a Respondent has rights under federal and state law, including the right to be informed of the nature of the allegations, including the identity of the Complainant and the names of any witnesses, and the right to equal access to all information that will be used in the disciplinary process.
+After the University has formally initiated the grievance procedure a Respondent has rights under federal and state law, including the right to be informed of sufficient details including the identifies of the parties involved, the conduct allegedly constituting Prohibited Conduct, and the date and location of the incident (if known), and the right to equal access to all information that will be used in the disciplinary process.